Sureshpatil4348/hextech_frontend/README.md

 ### Integration

-The TradingView Widget is integrated into the Tools page (`/tools`) and provides:
+The TradingView Widget is integrated into the Tools tab within the Dashboard (`/dashboard`) and provides:
 - **Professional Trading Interface**: Full-featured TradingView charts as the main trading tool
 - **Consistent Styling**: Matches existing dashboard design with dark mode support
 - **Responsive Layout**: Adapts to different screen sizes and orientations